evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

                            Math.sin(galaxyAngleRadians);
 ```

-Notice that we use the negative sign for the `z` coordinate, because we chose to tilt the galaxy counter-clockwise.
+Notice that we use the negative sign for the `z` coordinate because we chose to tilt the galaxy counter-clockwise.